P.E. and Sport at Ryvers

 Physical Education (P.E), and Sport are an important part of not only our holistic curriculum but also part of children's daily life; as a school, we provide as many opportunities as possible to enable pupils to excel in a wide range of sports.
 We continually look to develop and improve what we do whilst aiming to build a love of sport in our pupils - whatever sport(s) that is!

-In KS1 (Year 1 and 2), teaching is delivered by specialist teachers, Miss Taylor and Mr Boddy, once a week and another session is led by class teachers.
-For KS2 (Years 3 - 6), teaching is delivered by Miss Taylor and Mr Boddy once a week and the other by their class teacher.
+In KS1 (Year 1 and 2), teaching is delivered by specialist teachers, Miss Taylor and Mr Boddy, once a week.
+For KS2 (Years 3 - 6), teaching is delivered by Miss Taylor and Mr Boddy once a week.

 Physical Education, lunch time and after school clubs are an essential part of the daily life at Ryvers.
 There are a wide range of sporting activities to encourage all children to be fully involved.
-These include: Football for both boys and girls, Dance, Tennis, Tag Rugby, Gymnastics, Netball, Basketball, Ballet and Handball.
+These include: Football for both boys and girls, Dance, Tennis, Tag Rugby, Gymnastics, Netball, Basketball, Ballet, Cricket, Benchball, Boccia, New Age Kurling and Handball.

 All children in Octopus (Autistic Resources Base) participate in a 60 minute session once a week with Miss Taylor and Mr Boddy, and also participate in 1:1 sessions on a regular basis developing key skills.